metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_klusterlet_v1_manifest.md

 Optional:

-- `cluster_name` (String) ClusterName is the name of the managed cluster to be created on hub.The Klusterlet agent generates a random name if it is not set, or discovers the appropriate cluster name on OpenShift.
+- `cluster_name` (String) ClusterName is the name of the managed cluster to be created on hub.
+The Klusterlet agent generates a random name if it is not set, or discovers the appropriate cluster name on OpenShift.
 - `deploy_option` (Attributes) DeployOption contains the options of deploying a klusterlet (see [below for nested schema](#nestedatt--spec--deploy_option))
-- `external_server_urls` (Attributes List) ExternalServerURLs represents a list of apiserver urls and ca bundles that is accessible externallyIf it is set empty, managed cluster has no externally accessible url that hub cluster can visit. (see [below for nested schema](#nestedatt--spec--external_server_urls))
+- `external_server_urls` (Attributes List) ExternalServerURLs represents a list of apiserver urls and ca bundles that is accessible externally If it is set empty, managed cluster has no externally accessible url that hub cluster can visit. (see [below for nested schema](#nestedatt--spec--external_server_urls))
-- `hub_api_server_host_alias` (Attributes) HubApiServerHostAlias contains the host alias for hub api server.registration-agent and work-agent will use it to communicate with hub api server. (see [below for nested schema](#nestedatt--spec--hub_api_server_host_alias))
+- `hub_api_server_host_alias` (Attributes) HubApiServerHostAlias contains the host alias for hub api server. registration-agent and work-agent will use it to communicate with hub api server. (see [below for nested schema](#nestedatt--spec--hub_api_server_host_alias))
-- `image_pull_spec` (String) ImagePullSpec represents the desired image configuration of agent, it takes effect only whensingleton mode is set. quay.io/open-cluster-management.io/registration-operator:latest willbe used if unspecified
+- `image_pull_spec` (String) ImagePullSpec represents the desired image configuration of agent, it takes effect only when singleton mode is set. quay.io/open-cluster-management.io/registration-operator:latest will be used if unspecified
-- `namespace` (String) Namespace is the namespace to deploy the agent on the managed cluster.The namespace must have a prefix of 'open-cluster-management-', and if it is not set,the namespace of 'open-cluster-management-agent' is used to deploy agent.In addition, the add-ons are deployed to the namespace of '{Namespace}-addon'.In the Hosted mode, this namespace still exists on the managed cluster to containnecessary resources, like service accounts, roles and rolebindings, while the agentis deployed to the namespace with the same name as klusterlet on the management cluster.
+- `namespace` (String) Namespace is the namespace to deploy the agent on the managed cluster.
+The namespace must have a prefix of 'open-cluster-management-', and if it is not set, the namespace of 'open-cluster-management-agent' is used to deploy agent.
+In addition, the add-ons are deployed to the namespace of '{Namespace}-addon'.
+In the Hosted mode, this namespace still exists on the managed cluster to contain necessary resources, like service accounts, roles and rolebindings, while the agent is deployed to the namespace with the same name as klusterlet on the management cluster.
 - `node_placement` (Attributes) NodePlacement enables explicit control over the scheduling of the deployed pods. (see [below for nested schema](#nestedatt--spec--node_placement))
-- `priority_class_name` (String) PriorityClassName is the name of the PriorityClass that will be used by thedeployed klusterlet agent.
-It will be ignored when the PriorityClass/v1 APIis not available on the managed cluster.
+- `priority_class_name` (String) PriorityClassName is the name of the PriorityClass that will be used by the deployed klusterlet agent.
+It will be ignored when the PriorityClass/v1 API is not available on the managed cluster.
 - `registration_configuration` (Attributes) RegistrationConfiguration contains the configuration of registration (see [below for nested schema](#nestedatt--spec--registration_configuration))
-- `registration_image_pull_spec` (String) RegistrationImagePullSpec represents the desired image configuration of registration agent.quay.io/open-cluster-management.io/registration:latest will be used if unspecified.
+- `registration_image_pull_spec` (String) RegistrationImagePullSpec represents the desired image configuration of registration agent. quay.io/open-cluster-management.io/registration:latest will be used if unspecified.
-- `resource_requirement` (Attributes) ResourceRequirement specify QoS classes of deployments managed by klusterlet.It applies to all the containers in the deployments. (see [below for nested schema](#nestedatt--spec--resource_requirement))
+- `resource_requirement` (Attributes) ResourceRequirement specify QoS classes of deployments managed by klusterlet.
+It applies to all the containers in the deployments. (see [below for nested schema](#nestedatt--spec--resource_requirement))
 - `work_configuration` (Attributes) WorkConfiguration contains the configuration of work (see [below for nested schema](#nestedatt--spec--work_configuration))
-- `work_image_pull_spec` (String) WorkImagePullSpec represents the desired image configuration of work agent.quay.io/open-cluster-management.io/work:latest will be used if unspecified.
+- `work_image_pull_spec` (String) WorkImagePullSpec represents the desired image configuration of work agent. quay.io/open-cluster-management.io/work:latest will be used if unspecified.

 <a id="nestedatt--spec--deploy_option"></a>
 ### Nested Schema for `spec.deploy_option`

 Optional:

 - `mode` (String) Mode can be Default, Hosted, Singleton or SingletonHosted.
-It is Default mode if not specifiedIn Default mode, all klusterlet related resources are deployed on the managed cluster.In Hosted mode, only crd and configurations are installed on the spoke/managed cluster.
-Controllers run in anothercluster (defined as management-cluster) and connect to the mangaged cluster with the kubeconfig in secret of'external-managed-kubeconfig'(a kubeconfig of managed-cluster with cluster-admin permission).In Singleton mode, registration/work agent is started as a single deployment.In SingletonHosted mode, agent is started as a single deployment in hosted mode.Note: Do not modify the Mode field once it's applied.
+It is Default mode if not specified In Default mode, all klusterlet related resources are deployed on the managed cluster.
+In Hosted mode, only crd and configurations are installed on the spoke/managed cluster.
+Controllers run in another cluster (defined as management-cluster) and connect to the mangaged cluster with the kubeconfig in secret of 'external-managed-kubeconfig'(a kubeconfig of managed-cluster with cluster-admin permission).
+In Singleton mode, registration/work agent is started as a single deployment.
+In SingletonHosted mode, agent is started as a single deployment in hosted mode.
+Note: Do not modify the Mode field once it's applied.

 <a id="nestedatt--spec--external_server_urls"></a>